Althenor/totalkineticenergy/README.md

 ### Contribution guidelines ###
-* If you have questions, hints or any suggestions please email me
+* If you have questions, hints or any suggestions please email me to Tobias.Holzmann@Holzmann-cfd.de

 ### Other stuff ###
 * Thank to Alexander Vakrushev for a short introduction to the C++ OpenFOAM functions